 Rather than throw money at every challenge, we should look at the issue of manufacturing for instance.
 In Singapore, you can rent a big warehouse for the equivalent of fifty thousand (50,000) Nigerian Naira, which isn’t up to the price of a square feet size of anything in Banana Island.
 As Samuel Atiku proposed, “we can build out 300,000 warehouses (600 square meters each)- using red bricks fired with the flared away natural gas and free laterite — under a national public works programme.
 We can rent out to manufacturers for as low as N40, 000 per annum to open and encourage the sector rather than continue to throw money at the challenge.
 All I need to do as a fashion designer is to create a prototype design, test in few shops, get my pricing right, buy 500 sewing machines, rent the warehouse and begin massive manufacturing.
 We need to ease off the risk of business failure by taking out the cost that makes decisions very difficult.”

 There are 187 industrial sectors, and very few can return 20% gross profit.
 Our bean counters and banks will blame everything possible under the sun except their very own greed of lending out at 26%.
-No amount of prayer or fasting would make your entreprise succeed when you gross profit at 20% and got a short term loan at 26%.
+No amount of prayer or fasting would make your entreprise succeed when you gross profit at 20% and got a short-term loan at 26%.
 Few players like Dangote who get an effective tax rate of 4% which is very unfair, who also set the price and determine the inflation rate and would also ensure no one else gets the loan to compete.
 The establishment needs to be disrupted and competition enshrined.
 If 65 people get CBN loans of 400 Billion Naira each at 5% for thirty (30) years, tell me if cement wouldn’t sell for 450 Nigerian Naira per bag.
-To entrust our fiscal & political power to a pre-Magna Carta approach of doing things is as dangerous as giving a child an AK47.
+To entrust our fiscal & political power to a pre-Magna Carta approach to doing things is as dangerous as giving a child an AK47.